What to feed a Boxer and how much to feed are the 2 most asked questions that an owner has.

 Different types of food have varying levels of calorie density; however in general each meal will be 1-2 cups of dog food.

 Free feeding is not recommended.
 This is a method in which a dog's food is left out, so that the dog may eat when the desire.
-For maintaining good health
+For maintaining good health and avoiding bloat

 and other issues, food should be given at allotted times throughout the day; this is best for the dog.